Acceleration Voltage of Electron Microscope

 In addition, SEM also employs a method in which the acceleration voltage is lowered to prevent the insulator surface from being charged.

 The efficiency of secondary electron emission decreases as the acceleration voltage exceeds 1 kV.
-The part where the emission efficiency is lowered is used for charging the insulator, but no charge occurs when the secondary electron emission efficiency is just around 1.
+A low secondary electron yield can cause sample charging.
+However, at an acceleration voltage where the yield is exactly 1 (known as the crossover point), no net charging occurs.
 Therefore, SEM eliminates the need for coating as a pretreatment if the acceleration voltage is used.

 However, simply reducing the acceleration voltage is not enough.
 Lowering the acceleration voltage means increasing the wavelength of the electron beam, so the resolution will inevitably decrease.
 In particular, the resolution rapidly drops below a few kV.
 This is because aberration occurs due to variations in the energy of electrons emitted from the electron gun.